OblackmonIII/15-418-Final-Project/README.md

 As mentioned above, the SAT Problem is NP-Complete, but there are still algorithms that can be used to come up with solutions.
 For instance, the Davis-Putnam-Logemann-Loveland algorithm is a backtracking based algorithm for finding a satisfiable assignment of variables if one exists.
 The worst case runtime of it is exponential, but this run time can be improved through parallelism.
 The search space for potential solutions can be split across parallel operating units.
 Thus, there are indeed different axes of parallelism, and not only do we seek to exploit such axes, but we also aim to use CUDA to figure out to what degree of improvement does speedup top out at in comparison to the serial version.

 # **The Challenge**
 The problem is challenging for a number of reasons.
 To begin, the search space can be exponential proportional to the number of variables.
 Even with a significant number of threads, key insights into parallelism will be needed to solve this problem.
 Secondly, synchronization across this many threads will be difficult to reason over since it is unclear at this moment how work will be divided amongst threads as well as where the overlaps in the work will appear.
-These are only some of the challenges that this project faces≥
+These are only some of the challenges that this project faces.

-Resources
+# **Resources**
 First and foremost, the primary development resource we will be using are the NVIDIA GPUs from the GHC machines.
 This is for one of several reasons, the primary being, not only are we familiar with/comfortable with development on these remote GPUs through the work that has been done so far in 15-418 (especially during Assignment 2 which focused primarily on CUDA development using the GHC machines), but also because the GPUs found on these machines (NVIDIA RTX 2080) is not only native to NVIDIA’s CUDA dev kit, but also is much faster than the integrated Intel GPU found in our local Macbook Pro laptops.
 Thus, the GHC machines would be ideal for development, as well as for scaling to a large number of cores/threads to display the sheer scaling benefits from our results.
 Additionally, we’re going to use the pseudocode for the DPLL algorithm found from CMU’s 15-414 course on bug catching, by Andrė Platzer, and Matt Fredrikson at https://www.cs.cmu.edu/~15414/f17/lectures/10-dpll.pdf for our serial version to be used as a benchmark, as well as a baseline reference to implement our parallel version in CUDA.

-Goals and Deliverables
+# **Goals and Deliverables**
 75%
 A sequential SAT solver
 A sequential SAT solver with adjustable time out